RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 Please note that the `"period"` is optional and you should probably set it only if you have specific needs.
 The `"rotation"` is used to re-align the master coordinate systems between the MTM(s) and PSM/ECM.
 You might have a different matrix if you're not using the setup joints.

 Please note that `"ecm-teleop"` requires an ECM.
-This feature requires version 1.4.0 and above.
+This feature requires version 1.5.0 and above (i.e. it's not implemented yet).